 At the rear of the discharge chamber is the ion optics – a pair of molybdenum grids that are charged to high voltage.
 The upstream grid, called the screen grid, is maintained at DCA potential, which in the case of NSTAR is about 1,090 V above spacecraft ground (reference) at full thruster power.
 The second grid, known as the acceleration grid, is biased some 225 V below ground.
 The grids are each less than 1 mm thick and are placed about 0.7 mm apart from each other.
 Ions created in the discharge chamber enter the holes in the screen grid and are accelerated by the roughly 1,300 V drop in potential established by the two grids.
 Ions emerge from the acceleration grid at speeds in excess of 142,000 km/h (88,000 mph).
 The electron-emitting neutralizer that is downstream of the acceleration grid keeps the spacecraft electrically neutral with respect to its environment by emitting one electron for every positively charged ion that leaves the thruster.

-At full throttle, NSTAR consumes about 2,300 watts of electric power and puts out 90 millinewtons (0.02 pounds) of thrust.
+At full throttle, NSTAR consumes about 2,300 W of electric power and puts out 90 millinewtons (0.02 lb) of thrust.
 This is comparable to the force exerted by a single sheet of paper or a paper clip resting on the palm of your hand.
-Typical chemical on-board propulsion systems, by contrast, produce far greater thrust (450 to 2250 N, or 100 to 500 pounds) but for far shorter times.
+Typical chemical on-board propulsion systems, by contrast, produce far greater thrust (450 to 2250 N, or 100 to 500 lb) but for far shorter times.